Browse by Topic

 • Thumbnails can only be edited for Pinterest posts, Instagram posts, and Instagram Reels.
 On all other channels, videos are played automatically.

-• The "Edit Thumbnail" button will not show up if your post is set to go through as a reminder or if you have Set Instagram Reminders for all posts turned on within your Buffer Instagram Settings.
+• The "Edit Thumbnail" button will not show up if your post is scheduled as a notification or if you have Enable Notifications by default turned on within your Buffer Instagram Settings.

 How thumbnails and titles are used on each social network